-How are interest rates on commercial and high-value property loans commonly set (with reference to LIBOR, central bank rates, etc)?
+How are interest rates on commercial and high-value property loans commonly set (with reference to common benchmark interest rates (eg, SOFR, Ameribor), central bank rates, etc)?
 What rate of interest is legally impermissible in your jurisdiction and what are the consequences if a loan exceeds the legally permissible rate?